bsobotka/amv_tracker/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: bsobotka

 ---
+**Before submitting a feature request, please review the [TODO](https://github.com/bsobotka/amv_tracker?tab=readme-ov-file#todos) section of the ReadMe, to ensure that what you are requesting is not already something planned in a future update.**

 **Is your feature request related to a problem?
 Please describe if so.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the solution/feature you'd like**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.